boystrange/ProgramVerification/src/Demo.lagda.md

 Now, since `fast-fibo` (and particularly `fibo-gen` on which it relies) is substantially more complex than `fibo`, we may wonder whether it is in fact equivalent to `fibo`.
-We may perform a few test asking Agda to evaluate `fast-fibo` on a **necessarily finite** set of examples, but the only way to be absolutely sure that `fibo` and `fast-fibo` are the same function is by **proving** that they are equivalent.
+We may perform a few test asking Agda to evaluate `fast-fibo`, but these tests are **necessarily finite**.
+The only way to be absolutely sure that `fibo` and `fast-fibo` are the same function is by **proving** that they are equivalent.

 It is not too difficult to come up with a pen-and-paper proof that `fibo` and `fast-fibo` are indeed equivalent, but the doubt might remain that the proof could contain a mistake.
-After all, we're human and humans make mistake.
-Here is where Agda comes to the rescue, in that it provides the tools for **checking** whether an equivance proof for `fibo` and `fast-fibo` is valid.
+After all, we're humans and all humans make mistakes.
+Here is where Agda comes to the rescue, in that it provides us with some tools for **checking** whether an equivance proof for `fibo` and `fast-fibo` is valid.
 Even more surprisingly, the equivalence proof turns out to be a collection of functions written in the same language in which we have implemented `fibo` and `fast-fibo`.

-Below are the two functions, called `lemma` and `theorem` that prove the equivalence of `fibo` and `fast-fibo`.
+Below are two functions, called `lemma` and `theorem` that prove the equivalence of `fibo` and `fast-fibo`.
+For the time being they look like almost random sequences of meaningless symbols.
 In this course we will learn how to write such proofs with the help of the interactive features of Agda.
-For this quick introduction, though, it may be worth to have a look at the **types** of these functions, in which we can find occurrences of the `∀` symbol (the universal quantifier), the `->` symbol (logical implication), the `==` symbol (propositional equality).
-In particular, the type of `theorem` specifies that, for every natural number `k`, the value resulting from the application `fast-fibo k` is the same value resulting from the application `fibo k`.
+For the sake of this quick introduction, though, it may be worth to notice that in the **types** of these functions we recognize occurrences of `∀` (the *universal quantifier*), `->` (*logical implication*), and `==` (*propositional equality*).
+In particular the type of `theorem` specifies that, for every natural number `k`, the value resulting from the application `fast-fibo k` is the same value resulting from the application `fibo k`.